-The objective of the final day drive: the Gorges du Verdon, considered as one of the most beautiful places in France, as this park offers very unique landscapes.
+The objective of the final day drive: the Gorges du Verdon, considered one of the most beautiful places in France, offers very unique landscapes.

 After many turns, you will get to Moustiers-Sainte-Marie.
 Nestled at the bottom of a rocky cliff, this town is known for its earthenware and its stunning gold star, suspended between two mountains.

 Then, you will drive around the Sainte-Croix Lake, and follow the course of Verdon from the Corniche Sublime, cross the Artuby bridge to reach the Balcons de la Mescla and enjoy a breathtaking panorama of the Verdon.